zsavely/FastStartUp/README.md

 This repository shows a case when a developer needs to initialize a heavy library while showing a splash screen.

+[Blog post "How to Load Heavy Libraries on Splash Screen [the proper way]"](http://szagurskii.com/blog/how-to-load-heavy-libraries-on-splash-screen/).

 ### License

     The MIT License (MIT)